 The course will cost £550 (incl.
 VAT) per person.
 To reserve your space on this course, you can now pay directly online.
 Please click the "Register and pay now" button and complete the payment process.
 Once your payment is successful, you will be invited to open your Neurology Academy account, to access the course resources.

 Delegates will be able to access sessions, presentation slides and other resources for 12 months after registration with their website account. → Terms & conditions

 Consultant care of the elderly physician, Gloucestershire Hospitals NHS Foundation Trust

 Consultant in neurology, Addenbrooke’s Hospital, Cambridge Dr Neil Archibald

-Consultant neurologist, South Tees Hospitals NHS Foundation Trust Dr Ross Dunne
+Clinical director for neurology and stroke and consultant neurologist, South Tees Hospitals NHS Foundation Trust Dr Ross Dunne

 Consultant old age psychiatrist, Greater Manchester Mental Health NHS Foundation Trust Prof Iracema Leroi

-Associate professor of geriatric psychiatry, Trinity College Dublin & Faculty, GBHI Rachel Thompson
+Professor of geriatric psychiatry, Trinity College Dublin & Faculty, GBHI Rachel Thompson

 Consultant admiral nurse, Lewy Body Society Dr David Okai

 Clinical lead in neuropsychiatry, consultant neuropsychiatrist, South London and Maudsley NHS Foundation Trust Dr Boyd Ghosh